sketch-hq/SketchAPI/docs/pages/plugins-create-plugin.md

 ## 2. Manual

-If you prefer using your own method to bundle the plugin, you must make sure to define the manifest correctly and include all scripts the required for the plugin to run.
+If you prefer using your own method to bundle the plugin, you must make sure to define the manifest correctly and include all scripts required for the plugin to run.

 ### Example